 Allowing of provisional sums are helping to protect the client from unexpected cost overruns because if the item is detailed and decided to execute, there is some allocated money to cover the cost of such works.

 Secondly, by allowing the Provisional sums at the tendering stage, it will indicate the bidders; there are some items that are to be detailed and executed within the project.
 And also, it will provide an indication of the expected size of the intended works.
-Now since it has been a part of the original tender document and contract, it will prevent contractor claiming a variation or extra works for such items.
+Now since it has been a part of the original tender document and contract, it will prevent the contractor from claiming a variation or extra work for such items.

-Another advantage of allowing Provisional Sums on uncertain items is we can exclude those items from the contract without a claim from the
+Another advantage of allowing Provisional Sums on uncertain items is we can exclude those items from the contract without a claim from the contractor.

 Provisional Sum Example